McMasterRS/ws_web-design-guide/wave.md

 ### Using the WAVE Browser Extension
 To evaluate a page, simply click on the extension button in your browser's toolbar.
 ![wave-button](assets/img/wave-button.png)
-The WAVE sidebar will be shown on the left side of your browser.
+The WAVE sidebar will be shown on the top right side of your browser.
 The sidebar includes a summary of all the errors, alerts and features that are present on the page you have open.

 You will need to evaluate all pages of your website across their different variations using this tool.
 For instance, if your website has a light and a dark mode, you will need to evaluate each page in both modes.
-Furthermore, if you have some UI elements that only appear in certain conditions (e.g., mobile/tablet UI, etc.), you will will have to evaluate each page in all its variations.
+Furthermore, if you have some UI elements that only appear in certain conditions (e.g., mobile/tablet UI, etc.), you will have to evaluate each page in all its variations.